YuLab-SMU/ggtree/README.md

 ## Authors ##

-Guangchuang YU, School of Public Health, The University of Hong Kong [http://ygc.name](http://ygc.name)
+Guangchuang Yu and Tommy Tsan-Yuk Lam, School of Public Health, The University of Hong Kong.

 ## License ##